-The South Australian Government created this program, in partnership with not-for-profit organisation Jawun, to equip leaders with thoughtful understanding of ongoing Indigenous community issues and encourage enriching, practical collaborations with the private sector which benefit the organisations and their communities.
+This program was created in partnership with not-for-profit organisation Jawun, to equip leaders with thoughtful understanding of ongoing Aboriginal community issues and to encourage enriching, practical collaborations with the private sector which benefit the organisations and their communities.

-A number of steps are involved in placing skilled secondees into Indigenous organisations:
+Several steps are involved in placing skilled secondees into Aboriginal organisations:

 - Secondees are matched with projects

-Jawun manages each secondee’s induction into the region and provides ongoing support during their secondment (typically six weeks).
+- Jawun manages participants induction into the region and provides ongoing support during their secondment.